AdobeDocs/journeys.en/help/using/about/user-interface.md

 When defining [event payload](../event/defining-the-payload-fields.md), [field group payload](../datasource/field-groups.md) and selecting fields in the [expression editor](../expression/expressionadvanced.md), the display name is displayed in addition to the field name.
 This information is retrieved from the schema definition in the Experience Data Model.

 If descriptors such as "xdm:alternateDisplayInfo" are provided while setting up schemas, the user-friendly names will replace display names.
-It is especially useful when working with “eVars” and generic fields.You can configure friendly name descriptors via an API call.
+It is especially useful when working with "eVars" and generic fields.You can configure friendly name descriptors via an API call.
 For more information, see the [Schema Registry developer guide](https://experienceleague.adobe.com/docs/experience-platform/xdm/api/getting-started.html).

 ![](../assets/xdm-from-descriptors.png)